What You Need To Know About Fresh Pressed Olive Oil

 RG: You mentioned color.
 With wine I can look at the color and know if it is young or old.
 Is there a way to tell the age of olive oil by looking at it?

-TJ: Unfortunately, there is no definitive way to tell the age of an oil by looking at it, although a greener oil may be an indication of olives that were harvested early.
-Some unscrupulous producers even add chlorophyll to their olive oil to make it greener, tricking consumers into believing they are buying a young, polyphenol-rich olive oil.
+TJ: Unfortunately, there is no definitive way to tell the age of an oil by looking at it.
+Although greener oil may be an indication of olives that were harvested early.
+Some unscrupulous producers even add chlorophyll to their olive oil to make it greener.
+They try tricking consumers into believing they are buying a young, polyphenol-rich olive oil.

 RG: What about smell?
 Is there a distinctive bouquet associated with fresh-pressed olive oil that is different from oils that are six to nine months old or even older?

 TJ: Definitely.
-The oil should smell fresh and bright and should evoke associations with newly mown grass or freshly cut hay or even green tomatoes—all indicators of fresh oil and high polyphenol levels.
+The oil should smell fresh and bright and should evoke associations with newly mown grass or freshly cut hay or even green tomatoes.
+These are all indicators of fresh oil and high polyphenol levels.
 Older oils might smell rancid or musty or even vinegary—meaning what’s in the bottle is sure to disappoint.
-Most of the oils on American store shelves have been warehoused for months in tanks, then sent to the U.S. via cargo ship, meaning they can be “elderly” even before the price stickers are slapped on.

 RG: Once I open one of these fresh pressed olive oils, how much time do I have before it loses its exquisite qualities?
 Or, phrased differently, how soon do I have to use it up?